Data Centers in Crawley

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers The United Kingdom does not currently offer specific tax breaks or financial incentives for data center construction or operations.
-Businesses, however, can leverage the UK's standard corporate tax policies and potential R&D tax credits for qualifying technology investments.
+Tax Advantage For Data Centers: The United Kingdom does not currently offer specific tax incentives designed to attract data center investment.
+The standard corporate tax structure applies, providing a predictable financial environment for operators and tenants.

 Natural Disaster Risk

-Crawley has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The region is not prone to significant seismic activity, tropical cyclones, or other severe weather events that could threaten data center uptime.
+Crawley has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This environmental stability is a key advantage for ensuring uptime and data integrity.